Boukman Eksperyans: History

 Lolo returned to Haiti in 1978, where some bands were playing music known as minidjaz.
 To Lolo, they seemed to pay no attention to song lyrics that dealt with reality.
 They were even accused of aligning too closely to the Duvaliers.
 When Lolo and Mimerose began to seek their musical goals, they felt a strong desire to incorporate the African element in Haiti's culture into their music.
 They decided to combine roots music with vodou religious and musical traditions.

 Lolo's grandfather was deeply involved in vodou, but his parents never made this available to him.
-Lolo and Mimrose entered their first vodou lakou-s, a Haitian spiritual community, where they met musicians and singers.
+Lolo and Mimerose entered their first vodou lakou-s, a Haitian spiritual community, where they met musicians and singers.
 They also got their first real glance at the African culture of Haiti in the form it was handed down from members of various tribes.
 They founded a group to study vodou music, giving it the name of Moun Ife ("People of the Abode of the Deities").
-Lolo stated that Bob Marley, another important musical inspiration, made him think.
+Lolo stated that Bob Marley was another important musical inspiration.
 When he heard the Jamaican legend in 1976, he thought he could create something similar in Haiti with vodou.
 Lolo and Mimerose began to perform as a live act in the 1980s.

 The traditional roots instruments were replaced by electric instruments, like the bass guitar and two guitars played by members Eddy François and Daniel Beaubrun, Lolo's brother and the band's chief arranger.
-In 1985, the group changed their name to "Boukman Eksperyans", the name of Fanfan Alexis's former band, of which Lolo was the lead singer.
-The name was a tribute to the Jamaican born slave leader Boukman Dutty, who launched the Haitian slave rebellion in August 1791.
-"Eksperyans" was in honor of the "high priest of rock music", Jimi Hendrix.
-Since the beginning, starting with the first encounters made by the Beaubruns with deep African roots, Boukman Eksperyans has remained steadfastly linked to the Ginen ("Guinea") vodou line.
-The band calls it vodou adjae after a vodou ceremonial dance.
-This was also the title of their first album, released in 1991.
+Fanfan Alexis, the group's first guitarist, suggested the name "Boukman", which Lolo and Manze liked.
+The name was a tribute to the Jamaican slave leader Boukman Dutty, who launched the Haitian slave rebellion in August 1791.
+"Eksperyans" was chosen in honor of Jimi Hendrix and his band the Jimi Hendrix Experience.

-Boukman Eksperyans first became famous in 1990 when they presented their song "Ke'm Pa Sote" at the Carnival celebration in Port-au-Prince.
-The song included the refrain "My heart doesn't leap, I'm not afraid".
-This song was a protest against the living conditions under the post-Duvalier interim military government of General Prosper Avril.
+Boukman Eksperyans first became famous in 1990 when they presented their song "Ké-M Pa Sote" at the Carnival celebration in Port-au-Prince.
+The song included the refrain "My heart doesn't leap, you don't scare me".
+This song was a protest against the post-Duvalier interim military government of General Prosper Avril.
+Armed soldiers appeared, trying to prevent the band from performing "Ké-M Pa Sote" and other censored songs.
 After a young girl was shot dead by a soldier, this song became an out-and-out battle hymn admonishing the government.
 The band continued to write and perform rebellious songs.
 The band members were never directly threatened, but were advised 'never go out at night'.
 When the military junta overthrew president Jean-Bertrand Aristide in 1991, the band decided to leave the country for their own safety.